Five wooden cubes on desk, finger pushing one with check out of line of X marks

 Most applications offer sections for students to simply list their activities, but many schools will be pleased to receive a portfolio or other media that demonstrates your unique ability or accomplishments if you have them.
 However, always check with the school first as some have firm policies about submitting supplementary materials.
 If you do send a portfolio, be sure to send a modest selection of your best work and never the original copies.

-Related: Will Clubs and Activities Boost My College Application?
+Related: Will Clubs and Activities Boost My College Applications?

-US universities actively encourage international students to apply, valuing the contributions they’ll make to their college communities.
-If you’re considering an American university or college, start by searching for universities that fit your academic, personal, and social interests.
-All universities and colleges have a set of institutional values that guide who is ultimately admitted and can often account for why great students may not be seen as great matches for every school.
+US universities actively encourage international students to apply and value the contributions they’ll make to their college communities.
+If you’re considering an American university or college, start by searching for schools that fit your academic, personal, and social interests.
+All universities and colleges have a set of institutional values that guide who is ultimately admitted, which can often account for why great students may not be seen as matches for every school.
 Your application is more likely to be reviewed favorably if you seek out schools that meet your values, and you’re more likely to be offered admission at the university of your choice if you meet theirs.

 Looking for more great universities that are looking for you?
-Apply to some of the awesome schools on our featured global colleges lists and get connected to them directly!
+Apply to some of the awesome schools on our featured global college lists and get connected to them directly!

 Like what you’re reading?